County Durham and Darlington NHS Foundation Trust: Research

 The Trust set up trial of a digital self-testing service for patients using Warfarin in 2013.
 They are given a Roche CoaguChek XS monitor and testing strips.
 This gives a reading of their international normalised ratio, a measure of how quickly blood clots – which they can share with clinic staff via an automated phone call.
 The software which drives the automated process is produced by Inhealthcare Ltd. The 200 patients on the trial improved the time they were in therapeutic range from 60% of the time to 75% which reduces the risk of complications.
 They no longer have to come to the hospital every two weeks and are less likely to be admitted.
 Patients are enthusiastic about the benefits.

 It set up an artificial intelligence model using risk stratification digital tools to protect patients from acute kidney injury in 2021.
 Hospital-acquired acute kidney injury fell by more than 80%.
 This saved the trust more than £2 million in direct costs.

+Finances

+In the financial year 2022-23, the trust had £656,045,000 in operating income and operating expenses of £638,121,000.
+As of June 2019, CDDFT has three ongoing private finance initiative (PFI) contracts, which were used to build University Hospital of North Durham (UHND), Chester le Street Community Hospital (CLS), and Bishop Auckland Hospital (BAH).
+They were taken out in March 1998, May 2002, and May 1999 and borrowed £92,627,000, £13,224,000, and £49,915,000, respectively.
+All the contracts have an ending date 30 years from signing.